Sonosus/KosmicSuperspreader/Docs/BUILD.md

 On the v1.3 PCBs, the + and - outputs have been flipped on the silkscreen.
 This has been corrected in the latest version of both the KiCad files and Gerbers.
 Make sure you connect the + pad on the PCB to the - jack and vice versa.

+I made a classic oopsie with the pots; keep the centre pin connected, and bend out the outer pins **before** soldering.
+Use wire to flip the connections.
+Sorry!

 ## Building

 * All capacitors can be omitted; if the module malfunctions they can be added later.